toddsfish/toddaas-blog/content/posts/ec2_warm_pools_are_useful_part_1.md

 ![Lifecycle Hooks with Warm Pools](/img/warm-pools-lifecycle-hooks.png "Lifecycle Hooks with Warm Pools")
 1. The first time you must triger complete-lifecycle-action is when the instance is initially started / launched into an ASG.
 Usually this is when the instance is bootstrapped with automation UserData scripts or SSM automation whilst in the Warmed:Pending:Wait.
 The automation finalises with the first complete-lifecycle-action API call to move the instance into Warm Pool Warmed:Running, Warmed:Stopped or Warmed:Hibernated within the Warm Pool.
 2. Then you must also call complete-lifecycle-action again on any Scale Out of the autoscaling group when the instances move from a Warm pool into the ASG they goes into Pending, Pending Wait.
 Then ONLY after the complete-lifecycle-action API has been called the second time does the instance move to Inservice within the autoscaling group.
 Is this a bug or just the default behavior when using warm pools?
-My guess it has to do with the existing state machine that governs autoscaling service control plane prior to this features launch.
+My guess it has to do with the existing state machine that governs the autoscaling service control plane prior to the launch of this feature.

 ## So whats the solution?
 ## You guessed it, more automation!